zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

    If your account login/username is different from your email address, use the *Experts* dialog (see below).

+   If your inbox receives mail for more than one email address, be sure to :doc:`add your alternate addresses <secondary-addresses>` after account setup.

 Password
    Your account password.